aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ### Step 9: Start the peer
 We are now ready to start the new peer.
 The peer runs as a pod in Kubernetes.
 Let's take a look at the pod spec before we deploy it.
-Replace 'michaelpeer1' with the name of your peer, and replace 'org1' with the org you selected.
-If you are unsure, you can simply do 'ls k8s' to view the yaml files that were generated based on your selections, and find the file start starts with 'fabric-deployment-remote-peer-'.
+In the statement below, replace 'michaelpeer1' with the name of your peer.
+If you are unsure, you can simply do 'ls k8s' to view the yaml files that were generated based on your selections, and find the file start starts with 'fabric-deployment-workshop-remote-peer-'.

 ```bash
 more k8s/fabric-deployment-workshop-remote-peer-michaelpeer1-org1.yaml